By Redhotchilimist 5 Comments

 G was this year's breakout character.
 Not only does he play like an improved Q, which is a ton of fun, but his mysterious backstory and charismatic showmanship are very charming.
 I definitely prefer his Q-like alternative costume over the president look, however.

 Much of Q's charm is just how mysterious he is.
 Is he a robot?
 Is it Chun-Li's father under there?
 A cyborg?
 Just a man in an iron mask?
 Are there more than one?
 Is he connected to the illuminati?
 Like maybe a third brother to Gill and Urien who's identity must remain a secret, or a side project like the Twelves?
 Is he completely unrelated to the main plot and just is this creepy detective dude?
 He has been seen at the scene of disasters and murders all over the world, but is he the cause or is he investigating?
 Is he just an extended reference to the tokusatsu show Robodeka K?
 Yeah, probably that last one, especially considering certain other SF3 characters who look like tokusatsu characters, but again who knows.
 Capcom are very aware that his allure lies in the answers being uncertain, and make sure to never reveal too much about him.
-His iconic look and well-animated sprites are enough to stoke the imagination.
+His iconic look and well-animated sprites are enough to stoke the fires of imagination.

 Those mysteries build on the legacy of Q in a neat way, letting us see more pieces of the puzzle without having a clear picture still.
 I dunno how much they'll actually reveal about them and if they'll ruin that appeal with bad revelations.
 Street Fighter V has a proper cinematic story mode now, and if they do a second chapter G is gonna be in there.
 He might be a bummer the same way Necalli never lived up to his own hype in A Shadow Falls.
 But as of the time of writing, I love G.